 At the hearing, planning staff proposed adding public bike and pedestrian access through the site to the Capital Crescent Trail.
 That condition wasn't included as a part of the Planning Board's recommendation to approve the plans, however.

-Beginning at the Arlington Road site, bikers and pedestrians could eventually be able to access the trail and Woodmont Avenue via the planned development at Lot 31, staff recommended.
+Beginning at the Arlington Road site, bikers and pedestrians could eventually be able to access the trail and Woodmont Avenue via the staff recommended.
 Lot 31, a major public parking garage with residential and retail planned above it at the corner of Woodmont and Bethesda Avenues, was approved with a connection between the Capital Crescent Trail and Woodmont Avenue along the southern portion of the development, according to the staff report.

 “The recommended on-site public trail…could then become a natural extension of the trail between Woodmont Avenue and Capital Crescent Trail to Arlington Road, and will provide a direct, viable, and attractive transportation/recreational route for area residents to the Capital Crescent Trail and other amenities in the area,” the report read.

 Harris disagreed with the proposed trail connection at the Dec.
 15 hearing, citing maintenance and liability issues as well as other popular trailheads in the area.